shyamsridhar123/ClinicalTrial-KnowledgeMining/README.md

 ## Parsing with the Docling SDK

-The parsing CLI invokes Granite Docling directly through the SDK rather than Modular MAX.
-This path proved faster and more reliable for document-heavy workloads while still honouring Modular's guidance around Pixi-managed execution and GPU acceleration.
+The parsing CLI invokes Granite Docling directly through the SDK with PyTorch CUDA acceleration.
+This path proved faster and more reliable than server-based approaches for document-heavy workloads.
 The CLI auto-detects CUDA availability via PyTorch (`torch.cuda.is_available()`) and logs the chosen device.

 1. **Warm the Docling model cache (optional).** Start a parsing run once so the SDK downloads weights into `models/`.
 Subsequent runs reuse the cache automatically.